Measuring guide for coats, collars and muzzles.

 Measuring guide for hoodies and jackets

-VFor hoodies and jackets you need to measure your dogs’ spine length and chest girth.
-Make sure your dog is standing up.
-On top of your dogs spine/shoulders you will be feel a hollow with your fingers.
+[A] Make sure your dog is standing up.
+On top of your dogs spine/shoulders you will feel a hollow with your fingers.
 Once found, use a flexible tape to measure from the top of the spine to the beginning of the tail as shown in the picture.
-For the chest you need to measure the widest past of the rib cage.
-If your dog is in between sizes, choose the biggest size.

 How to measure a martingale collar